defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/print.md

 {{< /tab >}}
 {{< /tabpane >}}

-The site should then show a "Print entire section" link in the right hand navigation.
+The site should then show a "Print section" link in the right hand navigation.

 ## Further Customization